71f681c20d/sui-payroll/README.md

     - A list of Paycheck objects, with each one including all the data you might expect on a paystub, like compensation breakdown etc.. and which can be sent or bridged or do whatever the employee wants to

 Objects
-- Employer
+- Employer (singleton; only 1 per business)
-- PriviledgedEmployee (HR staff employees)
+- PriviledgedEmployee (HR staff employees that access other people's pay)
-- Employee
+- Employee (Unpriviledged employee that receives pay)
-- Paycheck
+- PaycheckData
 - Treasury